What we do

 About Ubuntu Village

 MissionUbuntu’s mission is to provide programming that delivers social, economic, and transformational justice to children and communities.
 We work primarily with youth who are involved in the criminal justice system and their families.
-Our program involves immediate triaging and connecting to services as well as longer term educational planning, skills development, economic entrepreneurship, and a transformational curricula.
-This will include anti-oppression training, know your rights curricula, restorative parenting discussions, group counselling, and history lessons.
+Our program involves immediate triaging and connecting to services as well as longer term educational planning, skills development, mentoring, and leadership development.
+This includes anti-oppression training, know your rights curricula, restorative parenting discussions, participatory action research, and history lessons.

 As they move through Ubuntu, families and youth gain job skills, feel more confident in their ability to navigate systems in their lives including the courts, address the harm inflicted by institutionalized violence, support each other, and eventually become leaders in their communities.
 Ubuntu operates under a harm reduction model in which we acknowledge the reality of participants’ lives and the very serious choices they face.
 We prioritize providing immediate economic opportunities to participants and families as well as developing strategies for long-term economic sustainability.